yazbadri/cancer-heart-disease-death-rates/README.md

+This project was a collaborative effort by Cindy Davis, Kennedy Bagnol, and Yasmin Badri.
+You can find Cindy Davis's github repo here: https://github.com/cynthiadavis You can find Kennedy Bagnol's github repo here: https://github.com/knedbagnol

 ## Problem Statement
 How accurately can cancer and heart disease death rates by state be predicted?
 What are the top drivers given these features: median household income, access to stores/food, access to fitness centers, government assistance, food insecurity, taxes, obesity, diabetes, number/quantity of local farmers, poverty rates, air quality, water quality (lead/copper rates), smoking, industrial energy consumption, happiness, sunshine and temperature)?
 The death rates for cancer and heart disease in the United States are shown below.